kemalabizar/Worder16/README.md

 # Worder16
-A 16-bit computer, made with Logisim and Python, with fully custom RISC ISA.
+A 16-bit computer, made with Logisim and Python, with fully custom RISC(ish) ISA.

 # Features
 - Main memory of 128KBytes (64KWord)